Last updated: August 2023. Review date: August 2024

-1.4 There are 2 levels of claim for Extenuating Circumstances, namely Request for Extension to Submission Deadline and University-level Extenuating Circumstances claim:
+1.4 There are two levels of claim for Extenuating Circumstances, namely request for extension to submission deadline and University-level Extenuating Circumstances claim.

-(i) PROGRAMME LEVEL - Request for Extension to Submission Deadline = short-term situations which require a short delay to the submission of coursework of no more than 15 working days after the original deadline.
+- Programme Level - Request for extension to submission deadline = short-term situations which require a short delay to the submission of coursework of no more than 10 working days after the original deadline.

-(ii) UNIVERSITY LEVEL - Extenuating Circumstances claim = longer-term situations which will affect main examination periods and/or a delay to the submission of coursework of more than 15 working days.
+- University Level - Extenuating Circumstances claim = longer-term situations which will affect main examination periods and/or a delay to the submission of coursework of more than 10 working days.

 2. Fit to Sit/Submit Assessment

 2.1 The University recognises that there are occasions when students are too ill or otherwise affected by extenuating circumstances to take an assessment.
-Application of the EC policy will be dependent on the provision of appropriate documentation, and will not normally be applied to students retrospectively.
+Application of the Extenuating Circumstances policy will be dependent on the provision of appropriate documentation, and will not normally be applied to students retrospectively.